celetor/vpstoolbox/README.md

 4. Please do not any special symbols like ! in password1 or 2 , or error will occur !
 5. Please do not use enter / in websocket option ,enter someting else like /secret !
 6. For security reasons, system upgrade is not forced ,press [ENTER] to skip or manually enter y to upgrade system.
+7. Due to the lack of support for python3-qrcode in Ubuntu 16.04,QR code generating will be skipped !